 With the help of your thesis director, you must prepare a written thesis proposal—that is, an explanation of what you plan to do.
-There are sample proposals from past years on file in the Honors College.
+There are sample proposals from past years on file in the History Department office.

-Important note: If your research involves human or animal subjects, you may need to seek approval from the university's Institutional Review Board or Institutional Animal Care and Use Committee.
-This certifies that your research follows ethical procedures in its dealings with humans or animals.
+Important note: If your research involves human subjects, you may need to seek approval from the university’s Institutional Review Board.
+This certifies that your research follows ethical procedures in its dealings with individuals.
 Your director will be able to tell you whether you need to seek such approval.
 Oral history projects can sometimes require this sort of approval.